 Pediatric allergies are often dismissed as “no big deal.”
 Yet, allergies in children cause about two million missed school days every year.

+Pediatric allergies can range in severity, depending on the child and the allergen.
+Some allergies are life-threatening, whereas mild allergies may go away with time.
 However, nearly all allergies reduce your child’s quality of life.
 Whether your child is bothered by hay fever every year or allergies make his/her asthma symptoms worse, you should never let allergies go untreated.

 At the Carolina Asthma & Allergy Center, we strongly encourage early identification of childhood allergies.
 We believe getting a diagnosis and care plan will boost your kid’s well-being and minimize any risks down the road.

-What Are Pediatric Allergies?
+What are Pediatric Allergies?

 Child allergies occur when the immune system tries to fight off a “false alarm.”
 Typically, the body’s defenses protect against threatening substances, including viruses, bacteria, and foreign bodies.